Failure of the invariant cycle theorem over $\mathbb Z$: Quadratic base change and variations of Hodge structure

 \end{lemma}

-Of course, one can formulate a version of Lemma \ref{lemma_normalization} for any compact elliptic surfaces.
-But from now on, we only focus on elliptic-elliptic surfaces.
+Of course, one can formulate a version of Lemma \ref{lemma_normalization} for any compact elliptic surface.
+But from now on, we will focus on elliptic-elliptic surfaces.

 \begin{proposition} Let $S\to E$ be an elliptic-elliptic surface arising from quadratic base change of an elliptic K3 surface $X\to \mathbb P^1$ branched at three star fibers and one smooth fiber.
-Then the rational double cover $S\dashrightarrow X$ factors through the following diagram
+Then the rational double cover $S\dashrightarrow X$ can be resolved via the following diagram:

-where $\sigma$ is a blow-up at $12$ points, and $p$ is branched double cover ramified along the exceptional divisors. \end{proposition} \begin{proof} By assumption, the branch loci of $E\to \mathbb P^1$ underlies three star fibers.
-Therefore, by Lemma \ref{lemma_normalization}, the normalization $S'$ of $E\times_{\mathbb P^1}X$ has $4\times 3=12$ curves with self-intersection $(-1)$.
-Contract these curves, we obtain the relatively minimal model $S\to E$, which is an elliptic-elliptic surface by the fact that $\deg(\mathbb L_S)=1$ (cf. Corollary \ref{cor_ell-ell-by-base-change}, (2)). \end{proof}
+where $\sigma$ is the blow-up at $12$ points, and $p$ is branched double cover ramified along the exceptional divisors and one smooth fiber, which is $\sigma^*K_S$. \end{proposition} \begin{proof} Since the branch locus of $E\to \mathbb P^1$ contains the values under three star fibers, using Lemma \ref{lemma_normalization}, the normalization $S'$ of $E\times_{\mathbb P^1}X$ has $4\times 3=12$ curves with self-intersection $(-1)$.
+Contracting these curves, we obtain the relatively minimal model $S\to E$, which is an elliptic-elliptic surface (cf. Corollary \ref{cor_ell-ell-by-base-change}, (2)).
+The remaining smooth fiber where $\pi$ is ramified must be $K_S$ by the Riemann-Hurwitz formula. \end{proof}

-In particular, there is an involution $\iota'$ on $S'$ fixing the 12 components and $S'/\iota'\cong X$.
-By descending the involution to $S$ and commuting the $\Z_2$-quotient with the blow-up, we have \begin{corollary} There is a symplectic involution $\iota: S\to S$ with $12$ fixed points.
-The minimal resolution of the quotient $S/\iota$ is the K3 surface $X$. \end{corollary}
+In particular, there is an involution $\iota'$ of $S'$ fixing 13 curve components, and $S'/\iota'\cong X$.
+By descending the involution to $S$ and commuting the $\iota$-quotient with the blow-up, we have: \begin{corollary} There is a symplectic involution $\iota: S\to S$, meaning that it acts trivially on $H^{2,0}(S)$, with $12$ isolated fixed points and a fixed curve $K_S$.
+The minimal resolution of $S/\iota$ is the K3 surface $X$. \end{corollary}

-Note that this is analogous to the Shioda--Inose structure for K3 surfaces \cite{vGS07}.
+This is formally analogous to the picture for Shioda--Inose structures for K3 surfaces; see \cite{vGS07}.
 The K3 surface $Y$ that arises from rational double cover of an elliptic Kummer K3 surface is branched along two star fibers, and each contains 4 components with odd multiplicity (cf. Lemma \ref{lemma_star-1comp}).
-Therefore, they correspond to $8$ fixed points of the Nikulin involution on $Y$.
+Therefore, they correspond to the $8$ fixed points of the Nikulin involution on $Y$.